Elektrobit/elos/doc/Architecture_Design_Records/event_throtteling.md

 _of this document, so only the basic countermeasures are handled here._

-The first connection flooding scenario, opening as much connections as possible, already has a basic mitigation in place, with the ClientManager having a maximum connection limit defined by `CLIENT_MANAGER_MAX_CONNECTIONS`.
+The first connection flooding scenario, opening as much connections as possible, already has a basic mitigation in place, with the ConnectionManager having a maximum connection limit defined by `CONNECTION_MANAGER_MAX_CONNECTIONS`.

 This implementation can be sligthly improved by moving this define into the configuration files.
-The suggested value is: `elos/ClientManager/Limits/MaximumConnections/{integer}`
+The suggested value is: `elos/ConnectionManager/Limits/MaximumConnections/{integer}`

 The second scenario, closing and opening as many connections as possible, currently has no countermeasures implemented.
 The easiest way to defend against